MaxSmile/CoinageWallet-Android/README.md

 **NOTE**
 If you are attempting to build on a Lollipop emulator, please ensure that you are using *Android 5.*.* armeabi-v7*.
 It will not build on an x86/x86_64 emulator.

-## Contributions

-Your contributions are very welcome, be it translations, extra features or new coins support.
-Just fork this repo and create a pull request with your changes.

 ## Releasing the app

 To release the app follow the steps.